preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/permissions/index.rst

 Azure OpenAI Dall-E Configuration
 ------------------------------------
 To be able to use the Dall-E functionality within Omnia, the tenant feature Omnia.OpenAI.Ux.DallEProvider.FeatureTitek must be activated.
-When that is done, an API key and an API base Url must be entered here.
+When that is done, an API key and an API base URL must be entered here.

 .. image:: dall-e-secret.png